Atanas Katchamakoff

-Atanas Katchamakoff (January 18, 1898 – December 22, 1988) was a Bulgarian-American sculptor, woodcarver, and illustrator known for works that bridged his Bulgarian heritage and his artistic life in America.
-He gained recognition for his sculptures, his art school in Palm Springs, and his children's book illustrations.
+Atanas Katchamakoff (January 18, 1898 – December 22, 1988) was a Bulgarian-American sculptor, woodcarver, illustrator, and art educator.
+He founded the Palm Springs Art School, worked on Hollywood film productions, and illustrated Monica Shannon’s Dobry.

 Early life and education

-Katchamakoff was born on January 18, 1898, in Lyaskovets, Bulgaria, among the Balkan Mountains, which later influenced his artistic sensibilities.
-Initially following his father's wishes to become a lawyer, he graduated from law school and practiced law briefly before pursuing his passion for art.
-Supported by his fiancée, Alexandra, he attended the National Art Academy in Sofia, completing the five-year program in just three years.
-His academic achievements earned him recognition, and his statue "Grief" won first prize at the International Sculpture Exhibition in Berlin.
+Katchamakoff was born on January 18, 1898, in Lyaskovets, Bulgaria, He studied law and practiced briefly before enrolling at the National Art Academy in Sofia.
+He completed the five-year program in three years.
+His statue "Grief" won first prize at the International Sculpture Exhibition in Berlin, his first major success.

-Career in Europe
+Career

-Katchamakoff's early career was marked by success in several artistic competitions, including first prizes at exhibitions in Vienna, Venice, and Rome.
-His work was influenced by Serbian sculptor Ivan Meštrović.
-These successes led to commissions for architectural sculptures in Germany, and a permanent gallery of his works was established in Sofia, Bulgaria.
+Early in his career, Katchamakoff won prizes at exhibitions in Vienna, Venice, and Rome, and later received commissions for an architectural sculpture in Germany.
+A permanent gallery of his works was established in Sofia, Bulgaria.

-Move to America

-In 1924, Katchamakoff moved to the United States, drawn by Hollywood's creative possibilities.
-He worked on several films in production design, including The King of Kings, Ben Hur, Helen of Troy, and Noah's Ark.
-However, he grew disillusioned with the transient nature of Hollywood art and returned to sculpting and portraiture.
+Katchamakoff moved to the United States in 1924 and worked as a production designer on Hollywood films including The King of Kings, Ben Hur, Helen of Troy, and Noah's Ark.
+He later returned to sculpture and portraiture.

-Work in Palm Springs

 In the late 1920s, Katchamakoff settled in Palm Springs, California, where he opened the El Paseo Art Gallery and founded the Palm Springs Art School in 1930.
-The desert landscape inspired him to simplify his sculptural forms, and he created works such as "Prayer" and "Indian Woman with Papoose," the latter of which won first prize in a national competition conducted by the Art Alliance of America.
+A 1931 Art Digest profile described the Palm Springs landscape as influencing Katchamakoff’s increasingly simplified sculptural forms.
+He created works such as "Prayer" and "Indian Woman with Papoose," the latter of which won first prize in a national competition conducted by the Art Alliance of America.
 During this time period he exhibited his art throughout the United States, including major exhibitions in San Francisco, New York, and Los Angeles.

-Contributions to children's literature

-In 1934, Katchamakoff's illustrations for Dobry, a children's book by Monica Shannon, contributed to the book's winning the Newbery Medal for children's literature.
-Dobry tells the story of a Bulgarian boy whose artistic aspirations overcome daily struggles and his mother's apprehensions.
-Katchamakoff's illustrations, rooted in his own experiences as a peasant boy in Bulgaria, were integral to the narrative.
-Many incidents in the book drew directly from his life, providing authenticity and vibrancy to the story.
+In 1934, Katchamakoff illustrated Monica Shannon’s Dobry, which received the Newbery Medal.
+The novel concerns a Bulgarian boy who wants to become an artist.
+Scholars have noted parallels between episodes in the book and Katchamakoff’s childhood in Bulgaria.